Factsheet: Direct payments

 Email: advice@independentlives.org

-If someone is unable to express their wishes or preferences about the support they receive, their personal budget can be paid to another 'suitable person'.
+If someone is unable to express their wishes about their care, we can pay their direct payments to a ‘suitable person’.

-This is a trusted person who will decide how the direct payments are best used.
-This can be especially useful for people with severe learning disabilities, head injuries or dementia.
+A suitable person is usually a trusted family member or friend who will decide how best to use the money.
+This can be useful for people with severe learning disabilities, head injuries or dementia.

 For more information about making direct payments to a suitable person, speak to your social care worker, or contact Adult Social Care.